Notes/The Pigeonhole Principle and Ramsey Theory: Guaranteed Structure in Chaos

 $R(3,3) = 6, \quad R(3,4) = 9, \quad R(3,5) = 14, \quad R(4,4) = 18$

-The best known bounds for R(5,5) are 43 \leq R(5,5) \leq 48.
+The best known bounds for $R(5,5)$ are $43 \leq R(5,5) \leq 48$.
 The exact value remains unknown despite decades of effort.

 The upper bound from Ramsey's original proof gives: